A Brief Tornado History

 Pieces of the absolut first wooden Tornado ever build back in 1967 K 1 ( later KA1) by Reg White are now in Australia owned by John Forbes, who had the chance to buy the mostly damaged hulls some years ago(2020).

-The natural technological evolution of materials, plus the push for the sailors for stronger boats at the same weights, has allowed the Tornado Class to increase its competitive life dramatically since the late ‘80’s.
-While having a reputation as fragile and short-lived back in the 70’s, the modern Tornados have racing lives of 7-10 years.
+The natural technological evolution of materials, plus the push for the sailors for stronger boats at the same weights, has allowed the Tornado Class to increase its competitive life dramatically since the late ’80s.
+While having a reputation as fragile and short-lived back in the ’70s, the modern Tornados have racing lives of 7-10 years, probably with the availability of much reliable technology and hardware like these bronze boat screws.
 Many of the world’s Tornado sailors, who actively race in other catamarans, know well that the modern production boats have top-level racing lives of 1-3 years.